We're sending your request, please wait.

 The Australian Government reviews the deeming rates every year and decides whether to change the rates or keep them the same.
 In making this decision the government considers factors including official bank interest rates, the economy, the stock market and Australia's overall financial position.
 The new rates usually start from July.

-Talk to a retirement specialist at no cost
+Talk to a retirement specialist

 *Let us know your preferred contact number and preferred callback time between 9am and 5pm (AEST/AEDT) weekdays.